Texas A&M University at Galveston

 Texas A&M University at Galveston is a special-purpose institution of higher education for undergraduate and graduate instruction in marine and maritime studies in science, engineering and business and for research and public service related to the general field of marine resources.
 The institution is under the management and control of the Board of Regents of The Texas A&M University System, with degrees offered under the name and authority of Texas A&M University at College Station.

-Patrick Louchouarn - Associate Vice President for Academic Affairs and Chief Academic Officer; Associate Provost, Texas A&M University
+Dr. Patrick Louchouarn - Executive Associate Vice President for Academic Affairs and Chief Academic Officer, Texas A&M University at Galveston; Associate Provost, Texas A&M University

-Susan Hernandez Lee - Associate Vice President for Finance
+Ms. Susan Hernandez Lee - Associate Vice President for Finance and Compliance Officer

 Board of Visitors